roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "And thence, pray, I am in need of your help."

-Yuuyami communicated by means of a video transmission through a stationary computer.
+Yuuyami set off a communication by means of a video transmission through a stationary computer.

 "What do you mean by that?"